llabhishekll/cafeteriabot_project/README.md

 When a table is placed near a wall, the detection system might only identify part of the table legs instead of the complete table.
 While this partial detection does not impact performance, it reduces the number of options available for the robot to align with the table centroid.

 ![edge-case](.assets/edge-case.png)

+## Roadmap

+- [x] Task 1 : Set up the Nav2 system in order to control the robot.
+- [x] Task 2 : Develop a system to detect the trash table based on the table's legs separation.
+- [x] Task 3 : Implement a control mechanism for the robot to navigate underneath the table and pick up the table.
+- [x] Task 4 : Design a system to command the robot to drop and reverse out from under the trash table.
+- [x] Task 5 : Develop a web application to control the entire process and containerize the project.
+- [x] Task 6 : Create comprehensive documentation for the project.

+See the [open issues](https://github.com/llabhishekll/cafeteriabot_project/issues) for a full list of proposed features (and known issues).

 ## Tools